-Wise stewardship reflects inherent respect and gratitude for the natural gifts bestowed by God for the well‐being of present and future generations.
-It is our collective responsibility to meet the needs of human beings without doing violence to the rest of creation.
+IV.2.1.
+Wise stewardship reflects inherent respect, care, and gratitude for the natural gifts bestowed by God for the well‐being of human beings and all living creatures.
+It is our collective responsibility to meet the needs of present and future generations without doing violence to the rest of creation.

-We call for an end to the degradation of the earth’s land, water, and atmosphere, the decline in biodiversity, the wasteful depletion of nonrenewable resources and practices that lead to deforestation and desertification.
-We therefore urge the U.S. government to adopt laws, agreements, policies and programs to protect and restore natural ecosystems, farmlands and air and water resources.
+IV.2.2.
+We call for an end to the degradation of the earth’s land, water, and atmosphere, the decline in biodiversity, the wasteful depletion of nonrenewable resources, and practices that lead to deforestation and desertification.
+The death to ocean life currently being wrought by acidification, proliferating plastic and microplastic waste must be addressed.
+We therefore urge the U.S. government to adopt laws, agreements, policies, and programs to protect and restore natural ecosystems, farmlands, and air and water resources.
 Both domestic and international partnerships will be necessary for success.
 Cooperation over shared natural resources is an effective instrument of peace.

+IV.2.3.
 The biosphere is finite, and therefore international, national and local bodies must implement environmentally sustainable economic policies.
-Such policies need to protect open spaces, air and water resources, oceans, wilderness areas and productive farmlands from suburban sprawl and development while supporting the development of sustainable, environmentally friendly communities.
-We advocate strong and consistently enforced laws, regulations, treaties and agreements to protect and restore ecosystem biodiversity and to ensure clean water for all.
+Such policies need to protect open spaces, air, and water resources, oceans, wilderness areas, and productive farmlands from suburban sprawl while supporting the development of sustainable, environmentally friendly communities.
+We advocate strong and consistently enforced laws, regulations, treaties, and agreements to protect and restore ecosystem biodiversity and to ensure clean air and water for all.

+IV.2.4.
 We unite with policies and actions that seek pollution prevention over pollution capture.
-The federal government must expand research, development and implementation of appropriate technologies and strategies to eliminate waste.
-We urge the broad application of analytical methods that make explicit the true environmental impact from raw materials to final product disposal of manufacturing and purchasing decisions.
+The federal government must expand research, development, and implementation of appropriate technologies and strategies to eliminate waste.
+We call for fair and equitable geographic distribution of waste treatment, storage, and disposal facilities, which are now disproportionately located in poor and minority communities.
+We urge the broad application of analytical methods that make explicit the true environmental impact – from the extraction of raw materials to final product disposal or repurposing – of manufacturing and purchasing decisions.

+IV.2.7.
 We advocate the prohibition of brutal and inhumane treatment of animals in food production and animal testing.
-We support the careful evaluation, regulation, monitoring and product labeling of foods, synthetic chemicals and genetically modified organisms and products.
+We support the careful evaluation, regulation, monitoring, and product labeling of foods, synthetic chemicals, and genetically modified organisms and products.

 Section 3.
 Population and Consumption

+IV.3.1.
 Population pressure and unsustainable consumption threaten the finite planet that living things share.
-We support government policies that address the impacts of global population and of the inequitable consumption and distribution of resources on poor and vulnerable humans and other species.
-We call for access to effective, universally available, safe and noncoercive family planning resources in the United States and throughout the world.
+We support government policies that address both the impacts of global population growth and the consequences of inequitable resource consumption and distribution on poor and vulnerable humans and other species.
+We call for greater empowerment of women and girls, including enhanced access to effective, universally available health care, education, and safe, non-coercive family planning resources.

+IV.3.2.
 Truthful measures of economic health will incorporate the nonmaterial factors of our quality of life.
-Our culture promotes unsustainable, unhealthy and inequitable levels of material consumption, which not only threatens the global environment but also sows the seeds of war and reduces the resources available to meet the rest of the world’s needs.
-As individuals and as a society we must examine our habits and values and act to ensure right sharing of resources by all.
+Our culture promotes unsustainable, unhealthy, and inequitable levels of material consumption, which not only threatens the global environment but also sows the seeds of war and reduces the resources available to meet the rest of the world’s needs.
+As individuals and as a society, we must examine our habits and values and act to ensure right sharing of resources by all.

 Section 4.
 Environmental Restoration and Regeneration

-Justice to future generations requires not only that we refrain from impoverishing the earth but also that we protect and restore it.
-This restoration must include healing the damage caused by the release of nuclear and other toxic substances, extractive practices such as mining and widespread deforestation and desertification.
+IV.4.1.
+Justice for future generations requires not only that we refrain from impoverishing the earth but also that we work to protect and restore it.
+Environmental restoration and regeneration must include healing the damage caused by the release of nuclear and other toxic substances, extractive practices like mining, widespread deforestation, desertification, and the depletion of ocean fish stocks.

-It is wrong for the consequences of pollution, waste disposal, resource depletion and climate disruption to fall disproportionately on the world’s poor and marginalized peoples.
+IV.4.2.
+It is wrong for the consequences of pollution, waste disposal, resource depletion, and the disruptive effects of climate change to fall disproportionately on the poor, communities of color, and other marginalized peoples.
 These dangers must be fully disclosed and addressed in consultation with the communities they affect.
 Cleanup and restoration should not be delayed by litigation over who pays, and the cost must ultimately be borne by the responsible parties.